tapunict/System-Stats-By-Keylogger/README.md

 The purpose of the project is to make stats on the use of the system by the user. <br/>
 Specifically, the following functions are available:
 - For Text Analysis:
-    + Frequency statistics about pressed keys
+    + Frequency statistics about pressed keys :chart_with_upwards_trend:
-    + Sentiment analysis
+    + Sentiment analysis :eyes:
 - For Windows and Time:
     + Type of window classification (social, game, utility, others)
     + How much time the user spends on each category of windows :clock9: